WHAT'S A SCREENPRINT?

 Textiles, paper and stickers all require different inks.

-The main kind of fabric ink we use at Sage Studios is waterbased.
+The main kind of fabric ink used at Sage Studios is waterbased.
 DISCHARGE ink is used to print lighter colours onto dark fabrics.
-It works by removing the dye in the garment when activated with heat....the design actually becomes the shirt...or something like that.
+It works by removing the dye in the garment when activated with heat....the design actually becomes part of the fabric of the shirt.

 Discharge inks have a much softer texture and wear and fade nicely with the garment over time.
 They have a matte finish, they are less graphic in nature than plastisol inks, and they're especially good for distressed prints , vintage-style prints, lightweight garments and underbasing on dark garments that are to be printed with additional layers of plastisol.